Akrog/cinderlib/docs/topics/serialization.rst

 To dict
 -------

-Serialization methods presented earlier are meant to store all the data and allow reuse of that data when using drivers of different releases.
+Serialization properties and methos presented earlier are meant to store all the data and allow reuse of that data when using drivers of different releases.
 So it will include all required information to be backward compatible when moving from release N *Cinder* drivers to release N+1 drivers.

 There will be times when we'll just want to have a nice dictionary representation of a resource, be it to log it, to display it while debugging, or to send it from our controller application to the node where we are going to be doing the attachment.
-For these specific cases all resources, except the *Backend* have a `to_dict` method that will only return the relevant data from the resources.
+For these specific cases all resources, except the *Backend* have a `to_dict` method (not property this time) that will only return the relevant data from the resources.

 Backend configuration